BalintGucsi/burger-assembly-multimodal-hri-dataset/README.md

-# Burger Assembly Mmultimodal HRI Dataset
+# Burger Assembly Multimodal HRI Dataset

 Multimodal dataset of human-robot interactions following a burger assembly context data collection scenario with a focus on explicit and implicit user responses to robot actions.